That was the year that was 2012

 Here’s a countdown of the top ten ranking articles as viewed by you, from sci-fi and dark fantasy, cyberpunk, and the cosmic horror of H.P.
 Lovecraft’s Cthulhu Mythos.

 Hastur (The Unspeakable One, Him Who Is Not to be Named, Assatur, Xastur, or Kaiwan) is a fictional entity (Great Old One) of the Cthulhu Mythos.
+The King in Yellow is merely one of many aspects of this potent and truly amorphous denizen.

 It is possibly one of the most written about and discussed Great Old Ones within this Mythos, and conversely, one of the least understood.
 This fuzzy, blurred and vague state of comprehension is exacerbated by a divide between literary fans of Hastur, and the RPG community.
 The fact Hastur is so hard to accurately quantify is no coincidence.